HSA/FSA Eligibility for Mattresses: What Mattress Brands Need to Know

 “Medical Care” defined by the IRS

-HSA and FSA eligibility is built on Internal Revenue Code § 213(d), which defines medical care as amounts paid:
+HSA and FSA reimbursement is built on Internal Revenue Code § 213(d), which defines medical care as amounts paid for:

 • The diagnosis, cure, mitigation, treatment, or prevention of disease, or

-• for the purpose of affecting any part or function of the human body.
+• The purpose of affecting any structure or function of the human body.

 IRS regulations further clarify that an expense is medical only if its primary purpose is medical care, not general health or personal comfort.